 9. Academic appeals

-The aim of the academic appeal process is to provide you with a fair, efficient and consistent path to appeal academic decisions which have an impact on their academic standing or progression within their program.
-Although the academic appeal process is available to you, it is recommended that you always engage in an informal process prior to investigating a formal appeal process.
+The aim of the academic appeal process is to provide you with a fair, consistent, and efficient path to appeal academic decisions which have an impact on your academic standing or progression within your program.
+While the academic appeal process remains an option, it is recommended to initially pursue an informal resolution before resorting to a formal appeal.
+This approach encourages open communication and collaboration, potentially leading to quicker resolutions and fostering a positive relationship between the parties involved.
+Additionally, addressing concerns informally may help clarify misunderstandings and identify potential solutions more efficiently, reducing the need for formal procedures.

 9.1 Circumstances for an academic appeal